ziyadumar/aws-amplify-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.5.

+Using, AWS Amplify this project illustrated the basic functioning of CRUD to AWS DynamoDB and searching using AWS ElasticSearch.

+Read https://github.com/gsans/aws-amplify-workshop-angular for AWS account configuraion.
+You can completely rely on AWS free-tier for this setup.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.